alidcastano/alidcastano-jekyll/_treasure-trove/videos/aynRand-objectivism.md

     <iframe width="420" height="315" src="https://www.youtube.com/embed/1ooKsv_SX4Y" frameborder="0" allowfullscreen></iframe>

 thoughts: |
-    Ayn rand's provocative novels and contrarian philosophy are said to be over-idealistic, to champion an unrealistic extreme.
-But in an artificial world, the way I see it, only extremist live naturally.
-And in my opinion, her convictions lie in an extreme most people can benefit from; they'd likely find themselves in a happy middle, living more for themselves, with a higher sense of reason and purpose&mdash;rather than as completely selfish and impalpable human beings, as is often criticized.
-That's at least where I want to find myself, hence my appeal to Rand's novels and subsequent interest in the intricacies of her philosophy, noted below.
+    The ideals in Ayn rand's contrarian novels are said to be to champion an unrealistic extreme.
+But her convictions lie in an extreme most people can benefit from; they'd likely find themselves in a happy middle, living more for themselves, with a higher sense of reason and purpose&mdash;rather than as completely selfish and impalpable human beings, as is often criticized.
+That's at least where I want to find myself, hence my appeal to Rand's novels, and interest in the intricacies of her objectivist philosophy.

 quote: |
     Tell me what a man finds sexually attractive <br>